MicrosoftDocs/Contribute/Contribute/code-in-docs.md

 Now when you refer to *samples-durable-functions* as if it were a folder in *azure-docs*, you're actually referring to the root folder in the *azure-functions-durable-extension* repository.

-You can include code by using the triple colon format (:\:\:) either manually or in Visual Studio Code with the help of the [docs.microsoft.com Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).
+You can include code by using the triple colon format (:\:\:) either manually or in Visual Studio Code with the help of the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).

 1. In Visual Studio Code, click <kbd>Alt + M</kbd> or <kbd>Option + M</kbd> and select Snippet.
 2. Once Snippet is selected, you will be prompted for Full Search, Scoped Search or Cross-Repository Reference.
 To search across repositories, select Cross-Repository Reference.